whoIsClownHere/whoIsClownHere/README.md

-# Hi 👋 My name is Egor
+# Hi 👋 my name is Egor

 ## Developer of data analysis and machine learning systems